-But, despite this automatic creation of rights, it is important that companies operating across the transport sector do not become complacent, as there are still actions that should be taken now to prepare for 2021, according to John Ferdinand, trade mark attorney at IP firm Marks & Clerk.
+But, despite this automatic creation of rights, it is important that companies operating across the transport sector do not become complacent, as there are still actions that should be taken now to prepare for 2021.

 Getting ahead of the Brexit curve

-John advises companies that there are three key steps they can take to get make sure they are ready for the end of the transition period:
+There are three key steps that companies can take to get make sure they are ready for the end of the transition period: